lemlac/mulem/docs/reference.md

 curryAdd(1)(2)(3)
 ```

 Functions that return functions are common in programming, but the indentation can make it hard to read.
-To help with this, you can leave the `=` and keep the indentation the same.
+To help with this, Mulang has a special feature involving `return fn`.
+You can leave the `=` and keep the indentation below it at the same as the `return` line.
 The rest of the scope at that point becomes the next function body.

 ```
 curryAdd(a: int) =          -- Inferred return type.